-The Tibial Preparation and Trialing Baseplate ilig, T4, is a modular jig.
-If using dual piece implants, assemble the dual piece trials together.
-The trial is then assembled onto T4.
-To lock the trials into place, engage the sliding lock by pushing towards the trials.
+11.3 The Tibial Preparation and Trialing Baseplate iJig, T4, is a modular jig.
+Select the appropriate Trial Insert and assemble onto the baseplate.
+To lock the Trials into place, engage the sliding lock by pushing towards the Trials.
 Ensure Trials are locked onto T4 before using.

-With the Femoral Trial in place, confirm peripheral tibial osteophytes have been removed and place the T4 and trial assembly on the cut proximal tibial surface.
+With the Femoral Trial in place, confirm peripheral tibial osteophytes have been removed and place the T4 and Trial assembly on the cut proximal tibial surface.

-The T4 ilig has the same profile as the Tibial Tray.
+The T4 iJig has the same profile as the Tibial Tray.
 The profile of the Tibial Tray is designed such that the tray may be rotated up to 5° if necessary without overhanging the bone.